-Embarking from San Diego, the Spring 2017 will explore 11 countries throughout North America, Asia, and Africa before disembarking in Europe.
-The Spring 2017 voyage presents the opportunity for cultural engagement in 15 cities worldwide.
+Embarking from Southampton, England, the Fall 2016 will explore 12 countries throughout Europe, Africa, South America, and Central America before disembarking in San Diego, CA. The Fall 2016 voyage presents the opportunity for cultural engagement in 12 cities worldwide.
 Gain a new understanding of world issues and varying cultures through first-hand observation in field labs, service trips, homestays, international student exchanges, interaction with local business owners, and much more.
-Sail with us next spring as we explore Hawaii, Japan, China, Viet Nam, Burma, India, South Africa, Ghana, Morocco, and England!
+Sail with us next fall as we explore England, Turkey, Italy, Spain, Morocco, Senegal, Brazil, Cuba, Panama Canal Transit, Peru, Ecuador, and Costa Rica!